-If you have a grievance relating to your employment you should first discuss the matter with the Kindergarten Supervisor or Business manager who will seek to resolve the matter informally.
+If you have a grievance relating to your employment you should first discuss the matter with the Kindergarten Supervisor who will seek to resolve the matter informally.

 If this approach does not resolve your grievance, or you wish to raise the matter formally, you should refer to the formal procedure set out below.